 When I ask you to do something that feels poorly defined you should ask me for both clarification and a call on importance.
 I might still be brainstorming.
 These questions can save everyone a lot of time.

 I can be hyperbolic but it’s almost always because I am excited about the topic.
-I also swear sometimes.
+I also use curse words sometimes.
 Sorry.

 I’m an open book and I play well in environments where we can all share information openly.
 Never be afraid to ask me any question.
 Unless I don’t know or I’m expressly forbidden from sharing, I’ll happily tell you what I know.